-Yesterday I finally had an hour to make my first steps with the Leica SL2.
-The Hamburg Dom is excellent for testing the autofocus under less than optimal conditions.
-But first I was convinced by the image stabilizer.
-I claim that the IBIS of the Leica SL2 is one of the top performers on the camera market.
-Without any problems, I could hold one second exposure time with my 35mm optics.
-I didn’t stabilize myself anywhere.
+Yesterday I finally had an hour to try out the Leica SL2 for the first time.
+The Hamburg Cathedral is ideal for testing the autofocus under less than ideal conditions.
+But first I let the image stabilizer convince me.
+I would say that the Leica SL2’s IBIS is one of the top performers on the camera market.
+I was able to keep an exposure time of one second with the 35mm optics used without any problems.
+I haven’t stabilized myself anywhere.
 I just stood there.

-Nevertheless, the trial period for the paid part of the app is limited to 7 days.
-(Yes, of course, you can argue about the price of 54,99€.)
-It would have been a nice gesture if buyers of the Leica SL2 could use the app, for example, in the first year for free.
+Nevertheless, the test period for the paid part of the app is limited to 7 days.
+(Yes, of course you can argue about the price of €54.99.)
+It would have been a nice gesture if buyers of the Leica SL2 could use the app free of charge in the first year, for example.

 Finally, a trick for people who are followers of the back button focus method.
 Operate the Leica SL2 in manual focus, but place the auto focus on the joystick.

 Of course, an hour on the cathedral is not enough to put the camera through its paces.
 That comes with the time.
 I deliberately chose this title.
 Conclusion: I will report.
 But the start has already been successful.